TACC/Lmod/docs/source/050_lua_modulefiles.rst

      define an alias to name with value.

 **unload** ("pkgA", "pkgB"):
-     When in load mode the modulefiles are unloaded.
+     In both load and unload mode, the modulefiles are unloaded.
 It is not an error to unload modules that where not loaded.
-When in unload mode, this command does nothing.

 **family** ("name"):
      A user can only have one family "name" loaded at a time.
 For example family("compiler") would mean that a user could only have one compiler loaded at a time.